Okay, so you got interested in chess. But sometimes, the chess terms might come in your way and confuse you a lot.

 File

-A file means a column on a chessboard.
-Each file is denoted from alphabets a-h.
-There is a total of 8 files on a chessboard.
+A file is a column on a chessboard.
+Each file is denoted from the letters A to H. There is a total of 8 files on a chessboard.

 Rank